iturriker/portfolio/README.md

 **Welcome to my portfolio!😃**

 Here you will find a collection of my work and projects 📘, along with information about me and my skills 🏅.
-The goal of this portfolio is to showcase my experience in web development, design, UI/UX, game development, business management and analytics.
+The goal of this portfolio is to showcase my experience in different fields such as:
+- Web development
+- Design
+- UI/UX
+- Game development
+- Business management
+- Analytics

 ## Features